-While anxiety isn't generally caused by health conditions, there are a few issues that you can be born with that both cause anxiety and contribute to significant anxiety.
+While anxiety isn't generally caused by health conditions, there are a few issues that you can be born with that contribute to significant anxiety.
 One of them is known as the "mitral valve prolapse," or "MVP," and it is a heart condition that in most cases isn't dangerous, but can cause extreme levels of anxiety and panic.

 How MVP Causes Anxiety

-Mitral Valve Prolapse is an unusual condition.
+Mitral Valve Prolapse is a relatively common but unusual condition.
 It can be dangerous in some cases, so seeing a doctor is important.
-But one of the problems with MVP is that it causes reactions that can lead to significant amounts of anxiety, especially if you may have a biological predisposition for panic attacks.
+One of the problems with MVP is that it causes reactions that can lead to significant amounts of anxiety, especially if you may have a biological predisposition for anxiety.

 There are two issues that are important with MVP:

 - MVP reactions are rarely dangerous.
-Seeing a doctor is valuable, but in many cases the symptoms of MVP are generally harmless.
+Seeing a doctor is important, but in many cases the symptoms of MVP are generally harmless.